asfu222/BA-AD-rs/README.md

   - Generates the flatbuf schemas and python dump wrapper for ``extract_tables.py``

 ## TODO
+- implement the downloader using asyncio
+- add a way to get the catalog url automatically

 - fix the decoding of some tables (flatbuf_schema_generator, FlatData/dump.py)
   - AnimationBlendTable (decoder missing)